 The Company's principal financial assets are cash and cash equivalents, receivables, and derivative financial instruments.
-The Group's maximum exposure to credit risk primarily arises from these financial assets and is as follows:
+The Company's maximum exposure to credit risk primarily arises from these financial assets and is as follows:

-US\$'000 2022 2021
+US\$'000 2023 2022

-Cash and cash equivalents 4,414,205 4,490,732
+Cash and cash equivalents 3,124,564 4,414,205

-Receivables 33,405,809 31,155,404
+Receivables 28,279,235 33,405,809

-Derivative financial assets 77,913 282,828
+Derivative financial assets 242,926 77,913

-Total 37,897,927 35,928,964
+Total 31,646,725 37,897,927

 The Company limits credit risk on liquid funds and derivative financial instruments through diversification of exposures with a range of financial institutions approved by the Board.
 Counterparty limits are set for each financial institution with reference to credit ratings assigned by Standard & Poor's, Moody's and Fitch Ratings, shareholder equity (in case of relationship banks) and fund size (in case of asset managers).
+The Company's intercompany receivables are the primary driver of the Company's exposure to credit risk.